BryanJacobs/FIDO2Applet/docs/fido_certification.md

 2.1.3
 -----
-Please see effective security bit strength of keys in table 2.1.1, above.
+Please see the effective security bit strength of keys in table 2.1.1, above.

 2.1.4
 -----
 The overall claimed strength of the authenticator is 128 bits.
 The "weakest link" is the generated ECDSA credentials on the P-256 curve, which have a strength of 128 security bits.
 The user's PIN as provided in CTAP is also a 128 bit value.
-All wrapping/storage operations are 256 security bits in strength, not degrading the underlying 128-bit keys.
+All wrapping/storage operations are at least 224 security bits in strength, not degrading the underlying 128-bit keys.

 2.1.5
 -----
-All ASPs stored inside the AROE are protected against modification and substitution by the secure element on which the authenticator code executes.
+All ASPs stored inside the AROE are protected against modification and substitution by the secure element on which the authenticator software executes.

 Credential IDs for non-discoverable credentials are stored externally.
-They are protected against modification as documented in section 1.3; due to the mixture of credential and Relying Party ID the difficulty of modifying the credential in a way that still allows its use is an effective 256 security bits.
+They are protected against modification as documented in section 1.3; due to the mixture of credential and Relying Party ID the difficulty of modifying the credential in a way that still allows its use is greater than 128 effective security bits.

 2.1.6
 -----